 In CLTL, we are inspired to train a generation of practitioners capable of responding to conservation and development challenges across the globe.
 Conservation practitioners must understand the larger social and environmental contexts in which they work, as well as how to weave together partnerships across the public, private, nonprofit, and academic sectors.

-Both CLTL programs reside in the Human Dimensions of Natural Resources Department in the Warner College of Natural Resources at CSU.
-The integrated coursework draws from three core disciplines including: natural and physical sciences, social sciences, and management and leadership.
-Recognizing that leadership qualities are heightened by exposure to diverse contexts, CLTL partners classroom learning with intensive field experiences in the United States and around the globe.|
+|The CLTL program resides in the Human Dimensions of Natural Resources Department in the Warner College of Natural Resources at Colorado State University.
+The CLTL coursework prepares you to work in the conservation field by developing new skills and knowledge, such as leadership skills, collaboration techniques to bring together diverse stakeholders, communication techniques, and innovative methods for achieving conservation goals.
+Recognizing that leadership qualities are heightened by exposure to diverse contexts, CLTL integrates classroom learning with field experiences in the United States and around the globe.|